vlazovskiy/dota2-player-analytics/README.md

-# metis_ids_project
+This is the final project for the Metis Introduction to Data Science class, Fall 2017 in San Francisco.

-final project for the metis introduction to data science class
+The project relies on two great sources: dotabuff.com and https://github.com/joshuaduffy/dota2api.